ZFarnworth/New_Scraper/README.md

 Then run 'Node Scraper.js' to run the script.

-Run 'npm run test' in order to run tests using jest.

 ## General-Info

 The criteria used to determine which reviews are "overly-positive" is a score based on the number of positive and negative words used in the review.